-In our project we are using Intel NUC6CAYH mini PC which has a quad-core Intel Celeron processor.
-It is power-efficient and very quiet device.
-Although it comes with only one network interface card (NIC), it is not an issue because that’s the way we save some money and we hook-up an USB 3.0 gigabit Ethernet adapter, which will serve as of a secondary NIC.
-This is because our IDS system requires two network interfaces – one for the external network (WAN) and the second for internal network (LAN).
-We’ve got 4GB of RAM and 120 GB solid state hard drive (more disk space is good for longer logs’ retention time).
-This configuration will ensure a decent performance and long up-time for our system.
+For our project, we are using the Intel NUC6CAYH mini PC, which features a quad-core Intel Celeron processor.
+It is an energy-efficient and quiet device.
+Although it comes with only one network interface card (NIC), we found a cost-saving solution by connecting a USB 3.0 gigabit Ethernet adapter as a secondary NIC.
+This setup meets the requirements of our IDS system, which necessitates two network interfaces – one for the external network (WAN) and one for the internal network (LAN).

 Note: You must download the latest version of the following ISO image: UTM v9 software appliance “asg-9.506-2.1.iso” (2018).
 Do not download hardware appliances ISO images.

 Once the ISO image has been downloaded, we create a bootable USB installation drive using Rufus.
 ISO requires at least 1GB on a memory stick.

 To begin the installation process, connect a keyboard and a monitor to your PC.
 Next, plug in the USB installation media into one of the free USB ports.
 Once everything is connected, power up your PC.

 During the startup, access the BIOS settings by pressing a specific key (usually displayed on the screen during startup, such as F2 or Del).
 Inside the BIOS settings, locate the boot sequence configuration and set it to prioritize booting from an external USB device.

 By configuring the boot sequence in this way, your PC will recognize and boot from the USB installation media, allowing you to proceed with the installation of the desired software or operating system.